 A complete degree program is comprised of a general education core, major requirements, major distribution requirements, and electives.
 Students can also use their electives to complete an optional minor (in a bachelor degree program) and/or a concentration (in an associate degree program).

 Declaring a degree: Students indicate what level of educational goal they are attempting by enrolling at Landmark College when they are admitted to the college.
 They do this by declaring a degree (Bachelor’s or Associate’s).
 At this point, Enrollment Management should capture if a student is interested in completing that degree with Landmark College or if they intend to transfer.

 A major is the specialization or area of focus within the degree.
 It refers to the academic discipline to which an undergraduate student formally commits.
 While a student may be qualified to be matriculated to seek a degree at Landmark College, some majors require additional qualifications to be accepted into the major.
-Students must earn a C or better in the specific courses identified as major requirements listed in the Landmark College Academic Catalog.
+Students are expected to earn a C (2.0) average in major requirements to graduate.
 For specific major requirements see section on Major, Minor, and Concentration Requirements.
 Majors are administrated by the Schools as listed below.

 Landmark College offers seven majors at the Associate and/or Bachelor level:

 Communication and Entrepreneurial Leadership (BA) (School of Professional Studies and Science)

 Computer Science (BS) (School of Professional Studies and Science)